Conchata Ferrell

-Conchata Galen Ferrell (March 28, 1943October 12, 2020) was an American actress.
-Although she was a regular cast member of five sitcoms, she was best known for playing Berta the housekeeper for all 12 seasons of Two and a Half Men.
-For her performance as Berta, she received two nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series (in 2005 and 2007).
-She had previously been nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series for her performance in L.A.
+Conchata Galen Ferrell (March 28, 1943 – October 12, 2020) was an American actress.
+She played Berta the housekeeper on the sitcom Two and a Half Men from 2003 to 2015, and she received two nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for the role (in 2005 and 2007).
+Ferrell had previously been nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series for her performance in L.A.
 Law (in 1992).

 Early life

-Conchata Galen Ferrell was born March 28, 1943, in Loudendale, West Virginia, to Mescal Loraine (née George) and Luther Martin Ferrell.
+Conchata Galen Ferrell was born March 28, 1943, in Loudendale, West Virginia, the first of two children, to Mescal Loraine (née George) and Luther Martin Ferrell.
 She was raised in Charleston, West Virginia.
 Her family later moved to Circleville, Ohio.

-She attended West Virginia University for two years, dropped out, and, after working several jobs, enrolled and graduated from Marshall University with a degree in history education.
-She made her first onstage performance at Marshall in 1969 in the second Barfenon Review, a skit comedy and musical production.
+She attended West Virginia University for two years, dropped out, and after working several jobs, enrolled and graduated from Marshall University with a degree in history education.
+She made her first onstage performance at Marshall in 1969, in the second Barfenon Review, a skit comedy and musical production.